adriaan-vd-graaf/genome_integration/README.md

 Running an example gene for MR-link will take approximately 10 seconds on a quad core Intel Core i7-7700HQ CPU processor and require up to 8 GB of RAM.

-Running the _p_ value calibration script takes approximately 30 minutes, but is only required once after all the genes are considered.
+Running the _p_ value calibration script takes approximately 30 minutes, but is only required once, after all the genes are considered.

 ## Installation